Please see our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 Also banned are fireworks of the following description:

 The Pyrotechnic Articles (Safety) Regulations 2015 prohibit the supply of category F4 fireworks to the general public.
-The Regulations prohibit the supply of category F2 (outdoor use - confined areas) and category F3 (outdoor use - large open areas) fireworks to any person under the age of 18.
-The Regulations prohibit the supply of category F1 (indoor use low-hazard low-noise - party poppers etc) fireworks to any person under the age of 16.
-An exception is made for Christmas crackers, which must not be supplied to any person under the age of 12.
+The Regulations prohibit the supply of category F2 (outdoor use - confined areas) and category F3 (outdoor use - large open areas) fireworks to any person under 18.
+The Regulations prohibit the supply of category F1 (indoor use low-hazard low-noise - party poppers etc) fireworks to any person under 16.
+An exception is made for Christmas crackers, which must not be supplied to any person under 12.
 Caps for toy guns are exempt from fireworks legislation.

 Note: the labelling on packets of sparklers must carry the words: 'Warning: not to be given to children under five years of age'.